 Off-the-beaten activities of Yazd

 Nature has a strong presence in the atmosphere of Yazd; that is why off-the-beaten tracks and activities are so close to the city.
-Within a day, you can travel to the heart of the desert, lit a campfire, and spend a lovely evening under limitless galaxies.
+Within a day, you can travel to the heart of Iran deserts, lit a campfire, and spend a lovely evening under limitless galaxies.
 But wait, there are other things to do in Yazd’s off-the-beaten-tracks.
-Yazd also offers hiking and trekking experiences to those interested.
+Yazd also offers hiking and trekking tours experiences to those interested.
 Shirkooh is on the 1515 list of major mountains in the world and provides panoramic views of the city.
 For a more local experience, you can also travel to Chak Chak, less than 100 km from Yazd.
 This religious village is like a Mecca for the Zoroastrian community and is among the top things to do in Yazd.

 Reaching Yazd is relatively easy.
 Considered a significant city in all over Iran, business people, locals, students, domestic travelers, and the wanderers head to Yazd in high numbers.